jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

      The naming convention is that it uses the name of the active inventory in CRFReporter.
      (see also **NB** at the end of chapter)
 - -x Location of the PartyProfile result file to be imported to CRFReporter.
-     It is in the same directory as the empty PartyProfile and the naming convention is that it uses *_result* in addition of the name of the empty PartyProfile file.
+     The naming convention is  that it uses *_result* in addition of the name of the empty PartyProfile file.
 - -y Inventory year (the last year in CRFReporter)

 `run-ghg-master.sh` contains also the options -b, -k,-l and -m (not shown here) that